frappe/erpnext_com/erpnext_com/www/in-app-support.md

 </section>

-To serve Frappe Customers more efficiently on support issues, Frappe Technologies is implementing an in-app support allowing you to raise and track issues right from your ERPNext account.
+To serve Frappe Customers more efficiently on support issues, Frappe Technologies presents in-app support allowing you to raise and track issues right from your ERPNext account.

 #### Using In-app Support